The Anglepoise lamp

 Designed by the automotive engineer George Carwardine, the Anglepoise lamp is based on the ability of a new type of spring invented by Carwardine in 1932 to remain in position after being moved in every conceivable direction.
 Efficient and energy-saving, the Anglepoise has remained in production ever since.

 Terry publicised the Anglepoise by emphasising both the precision with which its beam could be focused on a particular area and its energy-saving potential.
-One of the benefits of the 1227 is that it worked perfectly with an inexpensive 25 watt bulb which, Terry’s advertising claimed, was as efficient in the Anglepoise lamp as a 60 watt bulb would be in another light.
+One of the benefits of the 1227 is that it worked perfectly with an inexpensive 25 watt bulb, which Terry’s advertising claimed was as efficient in the Anglepoise as a 60 watt bulb would be in another lamp.

 In 2003, Terry commissioned the product designer Kenneth Grange (1929–) to revise the original Anglepoise 1227 into the Anglepoise Type 3, notably by adding a double skin shade that can take a 100 watt bulb.
-The following year Terry invited Grange to revise the design of the Model 75, which he did in the Anglepoise Type 75, a lamp which still bears a distinct resemblance to the prototype designed by George Carawardine over 70 years before.
+The following year, Terry invited Grange to revise the design of the Model 75, which he did in the Anglepoise Type 75 – a lamp that still bears a distinct resemblance to the prototype designed by George Carawardine over 70 years before.

 George Carwardine registers the patent for a new type of spring